input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 - `register` (not included in the state machine) allows one to register as a committee candidate.

-- `init` initialises the sidechain.
-In particular this determines the `initial committee` stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
-Moreover, this initialises internal data structures used for the `claim` endpoint that will not be further discussed.
+- The various `init-*` commands initialise specific features of the sidechain.
+In particular `init-committee-selection` determines the `initial committee` stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
+Moreover, other commands initialise internal data structures used for the `claim` endpoint that will not be further discussed.

 - `committee-hash` allows the `current committee` to sign off a `new committee` to replace them.